 How do we build sustainably and achieve carbon-reduction goals while also meeting the housing and infrastructure needs of a growing population?
 One answer is more wood buildings.

-According to Architecture 2030, buildings are responsible for nearly 40% of annual global greenhouse gas (GHG) emissions.
-Embodied carbon—i.e., greenhouse gases emitted during the manufacture of materials and construction processes throughout the lifetime of a structure—accounts for about 11%, and most of these (9%) are related to the use of concrete, iron and steel.1 Embodied carbon, especially upfront emissions associated with manufacturing materials and constructing the building, can be significant.
-The upfront energy associated with a traditional non-wood building, it takes approximately 17 years to pay back the energy debt.2
+According to Architecture 2030, buildings are responsible for nearly 40% of global greenhouse gas (GHG) emissions.
+Embodied carbon—i.e., GHGs associated with materials and construction processes throughout the lifetime of a structure—accounts for about 11%, and most of this (9%) is related to the use of concrete, iron and steel.1 Embodied carbon, especially upfront emissions associated with manufacturing materials and constructing the building, can be significant.
+The upfront energy associated with a traditional non-wood building is roughly equal to the energy required to operate that same building for 17 years!2

 Wood products have low embodied carbon

-They’re usually less energy intensive to manufacture than steel or concrete, and most of the energy comes from renewable biomass (e.g., bark and other residual fiber) instead of fossil fuels.
-Substituting wood for fossil fuel-intensive materials reduces embodied carbon and is an important step in reaching our near-term climate goals.
+Manufacturing wood products requires less fossil fuel-based energy than either steel or concrete; most of the energy comes from renewable biomass (e.g., bark and other residual fiber) that would otherwise go to waste.3 Substituting wood for fossil fuel-intensive materials reduces embodied carbon and is an important step in reaching our near-term climate goals.

 Wood buildings store carbon

-As trees grow, they absorb carbon dioxide (CO2) from the atmosphere, release the oxygen (O2) and incorporate the carbon into their wood, leaves or needles, and roots.
+As trees grow, they absorb carbon dioxide (CO2) from the atmosphere, release the oxygen (O2), and incorporate the carbon into their wood, leaves or needles, and roots.
 This carbon is referred to as biogenic carbon.
-When trees are manufactured into products, they continue to store the carbon.
-(Wood is 50% carbon by dry weight.3) In the case of buildings, the carbon is kept out of the atmosphere for the lifetime of the structure—longer if the wood is reclaimed and manufactured into other products or reused.
+When trees are manufactured into building materials, the wood continues to store carbon.
+(Wood is 50% carbon by dry weight.4) By using wood in buildings, we keep this carbon out of the atmosphere for the lifetime of the structure—longer if the wood is reclaimed and reused or recycled.

 “Every year, 17,000 buildings constructed with other materials could be built with wood.
 In most cases, it costs about the same to build with wood, and yet the environmental benefits are significant.
 Building with innovative wood products from sustainable, properly managed forests is a relatively easy way to alleviate a sizable amount of U.S. carbon emissions.”